-- 2. So as to avoid monotony and sameness, the Project Review Board may allow the front setback on a private road within a mobile park to be varied provided that no home may be closer than 10 feet from the right-of-way and the average distance is at least 20 ft. for all units. - 3.
-Carports of non-combustible materials are not subject to side setback requirements. - 4.
+2. So as to avoid monotony and sameness, the Project Review Board may allow the front setback on a private road within a mobile park to be varied provided that no home may be

+- 3. Carports of non-combustible materials are not subject to side setback requirements. - 4.
 The Project Review Board may reduce lot side yard setbacks to 5 ft. (or less) provided a distance of 25 ft. is maintained between units. - 5.
-Distance between Homes A minimum 20 foot separation shall be maintained between all manufactured homes in all directions. - D. Mobile Home Park Lots; Ownership and Use
+Distance between Homes A minimum 20 foot separation shall be maintained between all manufactured homes in all directions.

+D. Mobile Home Park Lots; Ownership and Use